bitjson/bch-vm-limits/readme.md

 </details>

 <details>
-<summary>Note on 64-Byte Message Block Size</summary>
+<summary>Explanation of Digest Iteration Formula</summary>

-Each VM-supported hashing algorithm – RIPEMD-160, SHA-1, and SHA-256 – uses a [Merkle–Damgård construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction) with a `block size` of 512 bits (64 bytes), so the number of message blocks/digest iterations required for every message size is equal among all VM-supported hashing functions.
+Each VM-supported hashing algorithm – RIPEMD-160, SHA-1, and SHA-256 – uses a [Merkle–Damgård construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction) with a 512-bit (64-byte) message block length, so the number of message blocks/digest iterations required for every message length is equal among all VM-supported hashing functions.
+The specified formula correctly accounts for padding: hashed messages are padded with a `1` bit, followed by enough `0` bits and a 64-bit (8-byte) message length to produce a padded message with a length that is a multiple of 512 bits.
+Note that even small messages require at least one hash digest iteration, and an additional hash digest iteration is required for each additional 512-bit message block in the padded message.

 </details>